-Super-automatic espresso makers, like Breville Barista Express Espresso Machine, are sophisticated machines that go from bean to cup at the touch of a button.
-In general, super-auto machines have less brewing flexibility but this depends on how many features/adjustments the particular model offers such as the ability to adjust the grinder fineness, brew volume, water temperature, etc. They also tend to be more expensive, costing hundreds, even thousands of dollars.
+Super-automatic espresso makers, like ghd Breville Barista Express Espresso Machine, are sophisticated machines that go from bean to cup at the touch of a button.
+In general, super-auto machines have less brewing flexibility, but this depends on how many features/adjustments the particular model offers, such as the ability to adjust the grinder fineness, brew volume, water temperature, etc. They also tend to be more expensive, costing hundreds, even thousands of dollars.

-Capsule espresso machines, like De Longhi EC 155, are the ultimate in convenience and ideally suited for offices, restaurants and other food service operations as well as in the home.
-Manual espresso machines offer old world style and craftsmanship with the capability to brew exquisite espresso; however, they do require the highest degree of skill to master.
+Capsule espresso machines, like De Longhi EC 155, are the ultimate in convenience and ideally suited for offices, restaurants, and other foodservice operators, as well as in the home.
+Manual espresso machines offer old-world style and craftsmanship with the capability to brew exquisite espresso; however, they do require the highest degree of skill to master.